- Organised activities

 There are a number of picnic benches situated around the park or just bring a rug and take your pick of the many great locations there are to choose from.
 If you are looking for a shady spot there are a number of log seating areas within the woodlands.
 We would appreciate it if you could take all your rubbish home for disposal.

-The park has one fixed barbecue stand available for use by our visitors on a first-come, first-served basis.
-You may bring your own charcoal barbecue but please do not sit it on the grass as this causes irreparable damage.
+The park has four fixed barbecue stands available for use by our visitors on a first-come, first-served basis.
+You may bring your own charcoal barbecue (gas barbecues are not permitted) but please do not sit it on the grass as this causes irreparable damage.
 We have some paving slabs located next to a few picnic benches that you can use.
 Please take your cooled disposable barbecue home with you.

 Organised groups such as Duke of Edinburgh Award, Guides and Scouts can take part in camping and related activities in our sheltered campsite.
 A campfire is permitted within the camp area and a range of activities may be organised by the group leader and agreed on in advance.
 Please contact the rangers for further information.